beeldengeluid/data-stories/content/blog/Corona/index.md

 _Fig.
 4. ASR availability for programmes mentioning "AIDS"_
 ### How do we capture “factual ambiguities”?

-We have drawn from largely experimental filtering and natural language processing techniques to detect contradicting statements around a single fact.
-This implied collecting a wide enough range of facts about a given issue.
-In order to reflect on the widest possible range of facts, we extracted words from sources of both true and false information.
+We have drawn from largely experimental filtering and natural language processing techniques to detect contradicting statements around a single issue.
+This implied collecting a wide enough range of statements about a given issue.
+In order to reflect on the widest possible range of statements, we extracted words from sources of both true and false information.
 To test what news media have said in relation to COVID-19 prevention methods, for example, we first collected a list of words that reflect on the variety of preventative techniques reportedly being used (e.g., masks, social distancing, hand sanitisers...).
 Wikipedia’s page on COVID-19 is one such source, as it reports information from official channels -- the World Health Organisation, for example -- and also comments on what misinformation has been spread on various aspects of the pandemic.

 To begin capturing [these lists of words -- or “dictionaries”][2] -- we, as indicated above, settled for five topics of each pandemic: